urakubo/Dojo-standalone/Workflow2.md

 	- Specify the Tensorflow Model File.
 The tensorflow model file consists of the three files ”model.ckpt-XXXXX.data-00000-of-00001", "model.ckpt-XXXXX.index", and "model.ckpt-4000000.meta".
 Specify the common prefix of those files: "model.ckpt-XXXXX".
 	- Check "Sparse Z" if the user check it in the process of training.

 8. Start inference by clicking the "Execute" button.
 The inference program firstly generates the hdf5 style file of target EM images "grayscale_inf.h5" and the parameter file "inference_params.pbtxt" in the FFN File Folder.
 Then, the inference starts based on those intermediate files.
 Users will see progress messages in the console window (shown below).
-"Executor shutdown complete."と表示されたら、Inferenceは終了です。Output Inference Folder 中サブフォルダ"0/0" に "seg-0_0_0.npz" という名前で推論セグメンテーションファイルが作成されます。
+Inference is finished if the message "Executor shutdown complete" appears.
+Confirm that the file "0/0/seg-0_0_0.npz" has been generated in the Output Inference Folder.
+This is the inferred segmentation.

 ```FFN Inference
 	...